suxuekun/libpyiotcloud/_setup_devguide/README.md

                         Messages: message on activation, message on deactivation
                         Recipients: send email

+2. Demo2

-2. Demo2 - demonstrates sensor forwarding from 3 I2C INPUT sensors of 1 device to 1 I2C OUTPUT sensor of another device
+    - This demonstrates sensor forwarding from 3 I2C INPUT sensors of 1 device to 1 I2C OUTPUT sensor of another device

         Dev1
             I2C POT 1